elastiflow/ElastiFlow-Tools/docker_install/readme.md

 #### 9) Send Netflow

   ##### Option 1: (Best)
-  Send Netflow to IP_of_your_host:9995.
-Refer to your network hardware vendor for how to configure netflow / IPFIX / sFlow export.
+  Send flow to IP_of_your_host:9995.
+Refer to your network hardware vendor for how to configure Netflow 5,7,9 / IPFIX / sFlow / jFLow export.

   ##### Option 2: (OK)
   Generate flow data from one of your hosts